KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 You can also use templates in templates.
 Also in this case, the events, objectives, conditions, etc. that are defined in the current template will be used instead of the ones from the template that is being used as a base.

 Events List🔗
-Cancel a quest: cancel🔗
-This event works in the same way as a quest canceler in the backpack.

-Running this event is equal to the player canceling a quest using the backpack.
-The only argument is the identifier of a quest canceler, as defined in the cancel section.

-Example

-cancelQuest: "cancel woodQuest"
 Burn: burn🔗
 Parameter	Syntax	Default Value	Explanation duration	duration:number		The duration the player will burn (in seconds).
 Can be a variable.